123jimin/voltedit/README.md

 These features are planned to be implemented by April.
 * Live chart viewer (!)
 * Displaying most of KSH contents
-* Reading camera effects of a KSH file
 * Editing simple camera effects

 These features are planned to be implemented by June.